Table of Contents

 There are a lot of menstrual cups, which can make it hard to choose the best one for your body type.
 In order to help you out with this, we’ve put together a menstrual cup quiz.

 We’ve combined our detailed menstrual cup comparison chart, along with our extensive knowledge gained from reviewing all the cups and put it to work for you!
 The result is a simple, 5-question quiz that will only take a minute of your time.
-At the end, you’ll get a result for the best menstrual cup.
+In the end, you’ll get a result for the best menstrual cup.

 Check it out here: Menstrual Cup Quiz.